Yakisugi Finish Options

 Classic, Distinguished Patina

-The silver weathering stain is based on the Cape Cod gray aesthetic and should only be used in exterior applications.
-It is designed to be maintenance-free as it develops a bleached coastal patina over time.
-The stain has two main components: one is a silver pigment without a binder that will wash off within the first year, while the second is mineral ferrous sulfate that reacts with the tannic acid in the wood to develop a natural silver color.
+The stain has two main components: one is a silver pigment without a binder that will wash off within the first year.
+The second is a mineral that reacts with the tannic acid in the wood to accelerate and accentuate the natural silver color of aged siding.

 Considerations

-- Factory silver stain can be blotchy.
-Over time, weathering generally evens out the overall tone.
+- Factory silver stain can be blotchy; weathering generally evens out the overall tone over time

 Nakamoto Forestry Finish Options FAQs